wasita/wasita.github.io/src/lib/blog/what-aerial-arts-has-taught-me.md

 Research feels the same way a lot of the time.
 There are stretches where you're just banging your head against a wall, spinning your wheels, repeatedly trying things that don't quite work.
 But if you keep at it long enough--adjusting here, trusting your instincts there--you eventually find the hold.

-## Learning from Different Management Styles
+## Learning from different management styles

 Being part of the aerial club's executive board gave me a front-row seat to how different leadership styles play out in practice.
 For a couple of years, I served as the social media chair.
 I designed performance posters, created Facebook events, and coordinated with photographers for our shows.
 Beyond those responsibilities though, I was part of the broader decision-making team that kept the club running.